Crossharbour, Tower Hamlets

 In the late 1960s the Fred Olsen shipping line put up two massive warehouses on the east quay of the Millwall inner dock to store fruit and tomatoes from the Canary Islands.
 The northern warehouse, known as J Shed, was refurbished and extended in 1984 at a cost of £7 million – but the value of the site was by then increasing so rapidly that within four years the building had been demolished and replaced by the nine-block Harbour Exchange complex.
 Around the same time, K Shed (or Olsen Shed 2) was converted into the London Arena, a business and entertainment venue hosting concerts, ice shows and sporting events.
 It was not a success and has also since been demolished and replaced.
 The most significant new structure on the arena’s site is the twisty Baltimore Tower.

 Meanwhile, the high-level Glengall Bridge proved a failure in every respect and it was demolished by the London Docklands Development Corporation in 1983.
-Two short-term replacements were succeeded by the present Dutch-style double-leaf bascule bridge, which opened in 1990 and is shown in the photograph on the right.*
+Two short-term replacements were succeeded by the present Dutch-style double-leaf bascule bridge, which opened in 1990 and is shown in the photograph below.*

 To the south of the Crossharbour connection, the Glengall Bridge estate, completed in 1991, provided more than half a million square feet of residential, commercial and retail space on either side of the inner dock.